Ryo-N7/Ryo-N7.github.io/_posts/2018-10-04-visualize-weather-in-japan.md

 Using the `jpn_pref()` function from the `jpndistrict` package we specify the spatial polygons data we want to grab.
 In the `pref_code` argument we pass **13** as that's the [prefectural code](https://en.wikipedia.org/wiki/Prefectures_of_Japan) for the Tokyo Prefecture.
 Then I try to filter out the Ogasawara Islands as they are way off the coast of Japan.
 There's still some other islands but since they are part of districts on the mainland you can't just filter them out like we did with the Ogasawara Islands.
 Therefore I'm going to use the "hacksaw" approach and just cut them out from our view by specifying the x and y limits (the coordinates).

 For the plot we'll use `fontawesome` to represent the weather stations with cool icons.
-There's no "weather station" icon so I just used something that looks like a buiding.
+There's no "weather station" icon so I just used something that looks like a building.

 ``` r
 library(emojifont)